thomas-li-sjtu/pcfg_cracker/readme.md

 ### Guess Generation
 This generates guesses to stdout using a previously training PCFG ruleset.
 These guesses can then be piped into any program that you want to make use of them.
 If no ruleset is specified, the default ruleset **DEFAULT** will be used.
 For the purposes of this guide it will assume the ruleset being used is **NEW_RULESET**.

+If an output file is needed, just redirect stdout to the output file(e.g. sys.stdout = ("test.txt", "w") ) in pfcg_guesser.py

 1. Note: the guess generation program is case sensitive when specifying the ruleset name.
 -  A session name is not required, (it will by default create a session called **default_run**), but it is helpful to make restarting a paused/stopped session easier.
 These examples will use the session name **SESSION_NAME**.
 Note, there is no built in sanity check if you run multiple sessions with the same name at the same time, but it is recommend to avoid that.
 2. To start a new guessing session run: